-There is also wildlife viewing, fishing, bird watching and other nature activities throughout the park.
+There is also wildlife viewing, fishing, bird watching, and other nature activities throughout the park.
 As you can see there is something for everyone in Great Smoky Mountain Nations Park and that is another reason for its popularity.
 There are truly so many things to do in Great Smoky Mountains National Park!

 When you think of the Great Smoky Mountains National Park, you probably think of the mountains and trees that sit comfortably in the states of Tennessee and North Carolina.
 With the wild life and plants that accompany this breathtaking park, there is no wonder why this is one of the most visited parks in the world, Let us start with just a little history of this great park.